innocenceproject/history.innocenceproject.org/web/_timeline/2014/2-michelle-murphy.md

 header: Freeing a Wrongly Convicted Woman in Oklahoma

-subheader: Represented by the Innocence Project and O’Carroll & O’Carroll, Michelle Murphy is exonerated after DNA testing proves her innocence.
+subheader: Represented by the Innocence Project and O’Carroll & O’Carroll, <strong>Michelle Murphy</strong> is exonerated after DNA testing proves her innocence.
 She is the first of a growing number of women proven innocent by the Innocence Project, and later becomes a member of the Innocence Project’s Exoneree Advisory Council and an active speaker on wrongful convictions.

 # image caption
 description: "In 1995, Michelle Murphy was wrongly convicted of the murder of her 15-week-old son largely based on a false confession.
 She served nearly 20 years in prison before she was exonerated.
 (Image: Kenny Karpov/Innocence Project)"